We are at the letter L in our series on “Authors’ Tips – A to Z of Writing”

 Mohini squeezed her eyelids shut and tried to blank out her thoughts.
 She buried her face in Aalok’s neck – taking strength from the strong column of his throat.
 Hanging on to him, she wrapped her arms tight around the broad, powerful shoulders and let the musky scent of his skin invade her nostrils.

 She needed this – the salty warmth against her lips brought her back from that horrible place – it helped to block out the awfulness.
 She burrowed into him as he carried her to the bed – the journey took forever while she closed both her eyes and her mind, and focused fiercely on the moment.

-She concentrated on the hardness of his chest against her breast, on the ripple of muscle under her palms as he strode with seeming ease across the room.
+She concentrated on the firmness of his chest, on the ripple of muscle under her palms as he strode with seeming ease across the room.
 Her cheek rested against a pulse that beat just under the angle of his jaw, and the steady throb reassured her.

-He laid her down on the bed and gently disengaged her grip from about his shoulders.
+He laid her down and gently disengaged her grip from about his shoulders.
 When he moved away, she shivered.
 Her eyes were shut but images intruded.
 Her mind craved blankness.

 When he returned and covered her with a sheet, she whispered, ‘I’m so tired….’
 The words held a wealth of meaning.